 Ethiopia rivals gear up for South Africa peace talks

-The African Union-led negotiations have been flagged to start on Monday, after a surge in fighting in the north of Ethiopia in recent weeks that has triggered alarm in the international community.
+The African Union-led negotiations have been flagged to start Monday, after a surge in fighting that has triggered alarm in the international community.

-The African Union-led negotiations have been flagged to start on Monday, after a surge in fighting in the north of Ethiopia in recent weeks that has triggered alarm in the international community.
+The African Union-led negotiations have been flagged to start Monday, after a surge in fighting that has triggered alarm in the international community.

-Kindeya Gebrehiwot, a spokesperson for the rebel authorities in Tigray, announced their delegation's arrival in South Africa in a statement on Twitter late Sunday.
+Kindeya Gebrehiwot, a spokesman for the rebel authorities in Tigray, announced their delegation's arrival in South Africa in a tweet late Sunday.

 "Pressing: immediate cessation of hostilities, unfettered humanitarian access & withdrawal of Eritrean forces.
 There can't be a military solution!" he added.

-Addis Ababa said in a statement its delegation had left for South Africa on Monday morning, adding: "The government of Ethiopia views the talks as an opportunity to peacefully resolve the conflict."
+Addis Ababa said in a statement its delegation had left for South Africa on Monday morning, adding: "The government of Ethiopia views the talks as an opportunity to peacefully resolve the conflict and consolidate the improvement of the situation on the ground."

-But it also announced that its forces "have continued taking control of major urban centres in the past few days", without identifying them.
+But it also said its forces "have continued taking control of major urban centres in the past few days", without identifying them.

-Fighting resumed in August, shattering a five-month truce, and has seen the return of the Eritrean army to the battlefield in support of Ethiopian forces and their regional allies.

-Last week, the government vowed to take control of airports and other federal sites in Tigray from the rebels as Ethiopian and Eritrean troops seized towns in the war-torn region, sending civilians fleeing.
+Last week, the government vowed to take control of airports and other federal sites in Tigray from the rebels as Ethiopian and Eritrean troops seized towns in the region including the strategic city of Shire, sending civilians fleeing.

+Fighting resumed in August, shattering a five-month truce, and has seen the return of the Eritrean army in support of Ethiopian forces and their regional allies.

-Diplomatic pressure has been mounting for an end to the conflict in Africa's second most populous country that has left millions in need of humanitarian aid, and according to the United States, as many as half a million dead.
+In two years, the conflict in Africa's second most populous country has left millions in need of humanitarian aid, and according to the United States, as many as half a million died.

+The South African government itself has not confirmed the talks or disclosed a venue.

 'PEACE WILL PREVAIL'

-Abiy, who sent troops into Tigray in November 2020 promising a quick victory over the northern region's dissident leaders, had said last week the war "would end and peace will prevail".
+Abiy, who sent troops into Tigray in November 2020 promising a quick victory over the northern region's dissident leaders in the Tigray People's Liberation Front (TPLF), had said Thursday the war "would end and peace will prevail".

-"Ethiopia will be peaceful, we will not continue fighting indefinitely," the Nobel Peace Prize winner said Thursday.
+"Ethiopia will be peaceful, we will not continue fighting indefinitely," said Abiy, who won the 2019 Nobel Peace Prize for his rapprochement with Eritrea.

-"I hope the day when we will stand with our Tigrayan brothers to work together for development is near."

 International calls for a ceasefire and a withdrawal of Eritrean troops have grown since the AU failed earlier this month to bring the warring sides to the negotiating table.

-The return to the battlefield in August halted desperately-needed aid into Tigray, a region of six million that lacks food, medicine and other life-saving essentials as well as basic services.
+The return to the battlefield in August halted desperately-needed aid for Tigray's six million people who lack food, medicine and basic services.

 Tigray has been under a communications blackout for over a year, and independent reporting from the region has been heavily curtailed.

-The UN Security Council held a closed-door meeting on Friday to discuss the spiralling conflict and growing fears for civilians caught in the crossfire.
+The UN Security Council held a closed-door meeting Friday to discuss the spiralling conflict and fears for civilians caught in the crossfire.

 The US envoy to the United Nations, Linda Thomas-Greenfield, said after the talks that thousands of Ethiopian, Eritrean and Tigrayan forces were engaged in active combat.